wbrp/coding_assignment/README.md

 You'll need 👍🏽 thumbs up in the following criteria to pass to the next round:

 - 👍 The problem is solved in time
-- 👍 Basic programming and design principles are followed.
-Think of Software Engineering 101: modularity, encapsulation and so on
+- 👍 Basic programming and design principles are followed, think of modularity, encapsulation, separation of concerns and so on
-- 👍 The code is Pythonic at least to a certain degree
+- 👍 The code is pythonic at least to a certain degree.
+This shows us how familiar you are with Python.

 On top of that, your project will help us get a glance of how you work: